ali-sdk/ali-oss/README.md

     - 'Cache-Control' cache control for download, e.g.: `Cache-Control: public, no-cache`
     - 'Content-Disposition' object name for download, e.g.: `Content-Disposition: somename`
     - 'Content-Encoding' object content encoding for download, e.g.: `Content-Encoding: gzip`
-    - 'Expires' expires time (milliseconds) for download, e.g.: `Expires: 3600000`
+    - 'Expires' expires time for download, an absolute date and time. e.g.: `Tue, 08 Dec 2020 13:49:43 GMT`
     - [x-oss-server-side-encryption]
     Specify the server-side encryption algorithm used to upload each part of this object,Type: string, Valid value: AES256 `x-oss-server-side-encryption: AES256`<br>
     if use in browser you should be set cors expose header x-oss-server-side-encryption